Oliver Ivanović: 1999–2008: Leader of Kosovo Serbs

 With the establishment of the Serbian National Council of Kosovo and Metohija in 1999, he was appointed as the president of the executive board for North Kosovo.
 He was removed from this position on 6 June 2001.
 He was also removed from the presidential function of the Regional Board of Serbian National Council in October 2001.

-Also, from 1998 to 2004, he served as the general director of nickel mine company "Feronikl" located in Glogovac.
+Also, from 1998 to 2004, he served as the general director of nickel mine company "Feronikl" located in Drenas.

 Ivanović joined the Democratic Alternative led by Nebojša Čović.
 On 2 August 2001, he became the Head of the Department for Economic Development and Reconstruction of the "Coordination Center for Kosovo and Metohija", while the Head of the Center was Nebojša Čović.

 Ivanović led the Coalition "Return" in the 2001 Kosovan parliamentary election held in November 2001, getting 89,388 votes which earned 22 places in the Assembly of Kosovo (120 places in total) for his coalition.

 He was appointed as the minister in the newly formed Government of Kosovo and a member of the Presidency of the Assembly of Kosovo on 2 December 2001.
 In March 2004, a violent unrest in Kosovo broke out, in which Kosovo Albanians took part in wide-ranging attacks on the Kosovo Serbs minority.
 The Government of Kosovo consisted of Serbian representatives fell soon after.